ashegde/notebooks/README.md

 # notebooks
-repository for random notebooks, mostly for learning
+repository for random notebooks, mostly for self studying